Kaissarx/Kaissarx/README.md

 ## 👨‍💻 About Me

 I am a Junior MERN Stack Developer with strong experience in JavaScript (ES6+) and modern frontend frameworks.

-During my internship at Information Technology Institute (ITI), I improved application performance by 20–25%, optimized UI components, and collaborated on REST API integrations to build scalable, user-focused applications.

-I focus on writing clean, reusable, and maintainable code while continuously expanding my backend and full-stack skills.
+Focus on writing clean, reusable, and maintainable code while continuously expanding my backend and full-stack skills.

 ---